 Yeast imbalance/infection isn’t something that goes away overnight, though with time and patience you can help your dog start feeling better.
-Here are the steps we recommend for relieving yeast infections in dogs:
+Here are the steps I recommend for relieving yeast infections in dogs:

 As mentioned earlier, yeast thrives on sugar.
 Therefore, eliminating any foods that increase your dog’s sugar intake is a crucial first step.
 Grains, cereals, starchy vegetables, and fruits with high glycaemic indexes are the main culprits, as are highly processed foods that contain preservatives.